ima1256/ima1256/README.md

 🚀 About Me

-From Aerospace to Code: My journey started in aerospace engineering, dreaming of spaceships, but I found my true calling in software
+From Aerospace to Code: My journey started in aerospace engineering, dreaming about building spaceships, but I found my true calling in software

 development.
-I liked the idea of programming in C in our coding classes and always dreamed about coding robots or physical systems one day
+I liked the idea of programming in C in our coding classes and always dreamed about programming robots or physical systems one day

-that's why after seeing some amazing boston dynamics videos picked CS as my major.
+that's why after seeing some amazing boston dynamics videos picked CS my new major.

 🧠 What I Do:

-During this last years I crafted full-stack applications using technologies like MongoDB, Express.js, React or Node.js among others.
+During this last years I crafted full-stack applications using technologies like MongoDB, Express.js, React or Java among others.

-But after thinking about it I realized that what I enjoyed the most in college was not the AI classes or our time building applications
+But after thinking about it I realized that what I enjoyed a lot in college was our time building applications

-with high level languages but actually the times where I listened to the lectures of our 4 or 5 computer engineering subjects, I always had this tendency of asking myself why things work that way.
+with high level languages and also the times where I listened to the lectures of our 4 or 5 computer engineering subjects, I think I liked thos because I always

+had this tendency of asking myself why things work in the way they work.